imollov/cv/README.md

 **Product Manager @ [Foodpanda](https://www.foodpanda.com)** _(Apr 2016 - Sep 2017)_
 Global online food-delivery service.

-- Designed and rolled out an in-house VoIP platform for customers and restaurants
+- Designed and rolled out an in-house VoIP platform for customer and restaurant support
 - Owned an automation project for order cancellations and refunds
 - Gathered requirements from stakeholders, translated them into user stories and tasks, planned sprints and wrote product documentation
 - **_Methodologies used_**: Scrum, BDD, OKR, User Story Mapping